-If you are looking for a new place to move in but want something greener and more serene, why not consider the quaint island of Gozo?
-Unlike Malta, this island has a more rural feel to it that will definitely give you a break from the hectic city.
+If you’re looking for a new place to move but want something greener and calmer than Malta, why not consider the relaxing island of Gozo?

-Gozo is known for its Mediterranean weather.
-Long dry summer and short mild winters make it an ideal place to live, especially for those who want to spend most of their days outside.
+Long dry summer and short mild winters make it an ideal place to live, especially if you want to spend most of your days outside.

 While it’s true that Gozo is one of the most visited places in Malta, it still managed to keep its reputation of being tranquil and laid-back.
 In fact, the whole island is relatively peaceful and quiet compared to other areas in Malta.
 From its picturesque scenery and pristine coastline to untouched county trails, it’s definitely the place if you want to relax in a rural setting.